octocat-mona/KP.GmailClient/README.md

 - Did I mention easy?

 ## Prerequisites
-1. Create a new project in the Google Cloud Platform -> https://console.cloud.google.com/home/dashboard
+1. Create a new project in the [Google Cloud Platform Console](https://console.cloud.google.com/home/dashboard)
-2. Enable the Gmail API.
+2. Enable the Gmail API
-3. Create a service account for the project -> https://console.cloud.google.com/iam-admin/serviceaccounts/
+3. Create a [service account](https://console.cloud.google.com/iam-admin/serviceaccounts/) for the project
-4. Create and download a new key as JSON file.
+4. Create and download a new key as JSON file
-5. (only for G Suite users) Go to the G Suite Admin console and select the scopes, more on that here https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority
+5. (only for G Suite users) Go to the G Suite Admin console and select the scopes ([more on that here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority))

 ## Setup
 ``` csharp